tnagler/website/content/teaching/index.md

 ## Thesis supervision

 My group is supervising theses at both BSc and MSc levels, on a wide range of topics.
-Our group's primary interest is in developing and understanding statistical methods and models.
+Our group's primary interest is in developing statistical methods and studying their theoretical properties.
 Here's a non-exhaustive list of areas of particular interest:

 * Copulas and other dependence models
 * Functional data analysis